 BOND HOUSE OPENS JUNE 25 WITH 2017 EXHIBIT

-Our National Register historic house/museum at 143 Ontario St. is Lockport’s oldest brick home and includes 12 fully furnished rooms.
+The Bond-Hawley House is the oldest brick home in Lockport and includes 12 fully furnished rooms.
 The coverlet exhibit will be shown throughout the house.